TheArjunAgarwal/sem3-notes/agth.typ

 #thm[
   The algo gives a max size popular matching and it is $>= 2/3$ size of maximum matching.
 ]
-Intrestingly, giving 2 or more stars doesn't lead to popular matchings but leads to larger matchings who are popular in their size.
+Interestingly, giving 2 or more stars doesn't lead to popular matchings but leads to larger matchings who are popular in their size.
 This is a paper by Kavitha titled "A size popularity trade off in the stable marriage setting" in 2015.

 This algorithm is quite general and hence, can be extended to a lot of cases.
 For example, we can use it in matching kids to collages.